jonthulu/ah-sdk-angular/README.md

 ## Generation Details

 The tool scans the routes file and uses the paths to define models.
-These models are defined using the first directory from the URL path name for each route.
+These models are defined using the first directory from the URL `path` param or a defined `sdkModel` param for each route.
-The actions/methods defined for each model is taken from the second directory from the path or a defined sdkName.
+The actions/methods defined for each model is taken from the second directory from the `path` param or a defined `sdkName` param.
+You can also provide an optional `sdkRoute` param that mimics the `path` param but will be used instead of `path` (`sdkName` and `sdkModel` will still override this.)

 Example config/routes.js file:
 ```js